google/kernel-sanitizers/KFENCE.md

  ret_from_fork+0x22/0x30 arch/x86/entry/entry_64.S:293
 ```

-A fault on a protected payload page indicates a use-after-free error, reported as follows:
+A fault on a protected object page indicates a use-after-free error, reported as follows:
 ```
 BUG: KFENCE: use-after-free in test_use_after_free_read+0x109/0x1b7 [kfence_test]